In Defense of Biblical Miracles

 Among the many persons healed of deafness and muteness was a young woman deaf and mute for twelve years, and on another occasion ‘an old man who had been deaf in both ears since he was a young man was instantly healed.’
 Instant healing through prayer also came to a twenty-eight-year-old who had been deaf and mute all his life and was instantly healed.

-These, as well as thousands of other spontaneous healings, have been carefully documented by a number of writers.
-For more examples of documented miracle claims, refer to the book entitled Miracles: The Credibility of the New Testament Accounts (2011).
-Written by Craig S. Keener, this two-volume work not only establishes the credibility of miracles but also thoroughly documents hundreds, if not thousands, of modern-day miracles from around the globe.
-For another recent treatment of miracles written in a highly readable style, I recommend the book: The Case for Miracles, by Lee Strobel (2018).
+These healings, as well as many others, have been carefully documented by a number of writers.
+For more examples of documented miracle claims, the author recommends the book entitled Miracles: The Credibility of the New Testament Accounts (2011).
+This two-volume work, written by Craig S. Keener, not only establishes the credibility of miracles but also thoroughly documents hundreds, if not thousands, of modern-day miracles from around the globe.11

 Suspension of Disbelief

-What would happen if a skeptic were to temporarily suspend her disbelief in miracles?
-Or, even better, if she suspended her disbelief in God?
+What would happen if a skeptic were to temporarily suspend her disbelief in the existence of God?
 Once the existence of God has been accepted, even for the sake of argument, then there is no security against miracles.
 As C. S. Lewis (1947, 109) pointed out: “That is the bargain.
 Theology says to you in effect, ‘Admit God and with Him the risk of a few miracles, and I in return will ratify your faith in uniformity as regards the overwhelming majority of events.’”
-What Lewis was saying is that God’s existence makes sense out of the numerous seemingly inexplicable phenomena in the universe;8 including miracles.
+What Lewis was saying is that God’s existence makes sense out of the numerous seemingly inexplicable phenomena in the universe;12 including miracles.

-If one’s assumptions eliminate the supernatural by definition, then, of course, one would never agree that a miracle has happened in the world.
-However, if one accepts, even provisionally, a deity who acts purposefully in history, then it would seem unreasonable not to, at very least, accept reliable eyewitness testimony to count in favor of miracles.
+If one’s assumptions eliminate supernatural causes by definition, then, of course, one would never agree that a miracle has happened in the world.
+However, if one accepts, even provisionally, a deity who acts purposefully in history, then it is not unreasonable to accept reliable eyewitness testimony to count in favor of miracles.
 In other words, a rational and fair-minded person should take the accounts of miracles seriously, especially when those claims are put forth by reliable eyewitnesses.

 Conclusion

-In my opinion, tales of miracles would have had little or no impact in any ancient culture unless there was some credibility to the accounts.
+In my opinion, tales of miracles would have had little or no impact on ancient people unless the accounts had some credibility.
 While some incidents may have been embellished or wrongly credited, it doesn’t seem plausible that every purported miracle could have been attributable to natural laws or a lack of sophistication of the witnesses.
-Therefore, the doubter of miracles ultimately has to look somewhere other than ancient man’s gullibility and/or lack of understanding for an answer to the accounts of miracles in the Bible.
+Therefore, the doubter of miracles ultimately has to look somewhere other than ancient man’s gullibility and/or lack of understanding for an answer to all biblical accounts of miracles.

 Though early man’s knowledge of the laws of nature was, no doubt, incomplete, he nevertheless knew enough to understand that there were regular, recurring patterns in nature and that an interruption of these patterns was not normal.
 While it may be true that, on occasion, people in biblical times mistakenly understood a natural event to be a miracle, it is highly unlikely that they could have been fooled in every instance.

-As a counterpoint, one should keep in mind that it may be the skeptic who is mistaken.
-That is, perhaps it is the doubter of miracles who, on occasion, mistakingly concludes that a miraculous event is a natural one simply because of wishful thinking or a sincere desire for it to be so.
+As a counterpoint, maybe the skeptic is mistaken.
+Perhaps it is the doubter of miracles who, on the basis of wishful thinking or a sincere desire for it to be so, mistakingly concludes that a miraculous event is a natural one.

-If miracles are possible—and this is undeniable—then simply rejecting them without examining the evidence is tantamount to rational suicide.
+If miracles are possible, then simply rejecting them without examining the evidence is tantamount to rational suicide.
 Indeed, according to Keener (2012, Kindle location 3685):

 As events, phenomena that people interpret as miracles can be examined scientifically and historically….
 Regardless of causation, a person either did recover from a disease or did not, although we quite often lack access to information that makes the initial diagnosis certain.